MHRS-Roni/MERN3/_module01/note/allAboutGIT.md

                             ---HOW TO CONFIGURE GIT---
 # level of configuration
 git have 3 level of configuration
     system level
     global level
     local level

-*System level configuration is saved in /etc/gitconfig ..all the user of the system is included here
-    git config --system
+**System level configuration is saved in /etc/gitconfig ..all the user of the system is included here.** git config --system
-*global level configuration is saved in ~/gitconfig ..Only the current user in included here.It override System level  configuration
-    git config --global
+**global level configuration is saved in ~/gitconfig ..Only the current user in included here.It override System level  configuration** git config --global
-*local level configuration is saved in .git/config ..It include only the current repository.Override all level configuration
-    git config --local
+**local level configuration is saved in .git/config ..It include only the current repository.Override all level configuration** git config --local

 # configuring git
     git config --levelOFConfiguratioin whatYouWantToSet value